Pursuing Wonder, Knowledge & Love

 Form I (K–3rd grades)

-NOTE: Chess Club meets at the same time and on the same days as Form 2 (upper elementary) Game Club; students in grades 4 through 6 must choose either one or the other, not both.
-(In contrast, the teen Game Club for Forms 3 & 4 meets at different day and time, so students in 7th grade and up can enroll in both Chess Club and Game Club if desired and space allows.)
+NOTE: Chess Club is offered on alternating weeks and meets at the same time and on the same days as Form 2 (upper elementary) Game Club; students in grades 4 through 6 must choose either one or the other, not both.

 In Form I Children’s Choir, students age 7 to 9 sing and perform hymns, folk songs, and other classic choral works.
 Students learn the basics of vocal technique, sight-reading, and music theory, along with musical games.
 The program focuses on music appreciation, enjoyment, and the glorification of God through music.
 Choir class meets weekly, and choir students will participate in special performances once or twice a year.